 See Related: Best Travel Credit Cards: What Card is Best For You?

 Travelers searching for no annual fees, no foreign transaction fees and bonus points on all transactions can look to the Bank of America Travel Rewards card.

 Cardholders earn unlimited 1.5 points on every $1 spent, and the opportunity to earn 25,000 bonus points after making $1,000 in purchases within the first 90 days.

-There’s also a low introductory APR for the first 12 billing cycles, making expensive travel an easier proposition.
+There’s also a generous introductory APR, making expensive travel an easier proposition.